-But why is it so difficult for – some of – us to absolve ourselves from the mono mainstream and to continue to live out our sexual interests with others within a relationship, or better still: to love more than just one person at once?
-Love is changeable, inexhaustible and omnipresent.
-You can’t squeeze them into a grid, because then you would rob them of their abundance.
-There are so many ways in which you can love: amicably, maternaly, romantically, platonically … We are actually not jealous of our friends when they meet other people and have fun.
-It’s not just sex that is fun and connects people – deep conversations, understanding, shared experiences and recognition too.
+Why is it challenging for some of us to break free from the monogamous mainstream and explore our sexual interests within a relationship, or even better, to embrace the possibility of loving more than one person simultaneously?
+Love, by its nature, is changeable, inexhaustible, and omnipresent.
+Attempting to confine it to a rigid framework would strip it of its richness.
+There are so many ways in which you can love: amicably, maternally, romantically, platonically.
+We don’t harbour jealousy when our friends connect with others and have fun.
+It’s not just sex that is fun and connects people—deep conversations, understanding, shared experiences and recognition also serve that function.

 Does “Living Openly” Automatically Mean “Being Poly”?

 No. An open relationship primarily means that third parties serve as affairs or just as a form of sexual variety or adventure.
-On the other hand, to live polyamorous means having a kind of loving relationship with several people at once.
-An open relationship does not necessarily imply this romantic attachement.
+On the other hand, living polyamorously entails having some sort of loving relationship with several people at once.
+An open relationship does not necessarily imply this romantic attachment.

-Polyamory distinguishes itself from other non-monogamous lifestyles by the following characteristics: 1.
-Poly is not “cheating”; 2.
-Poly is not patriarchal polygyny; 3.
-Poly is not swinging; 4.
-Poly means loving more than one person romantically.
+Polyamory (Poly) distinguishes itself from other non-monogamous lifestyles by the following characteristics: (1) Poly is not “cheating”, (2) Poly is not patriarchal polygyny, (3) Poly is not swinging and (4) Poly means loving more than one person romantically.

 Do You Just Not Really Love Each Other And Want To Keep Everything Open?

-In my opinion, the question is completely obsolete, especially since fewer framework conditions or restrictions (exclusive sexual rights) imply a high degree of trust and thus more tolerance and fewer criterion for exclusion.
+In my opinion, the question is completely irrelevant, especially since having fewer framework conditions or restrictions (exclusive sexual rights) implies a high degree of trust and thus more tolerance and fewer criteria for exclusion.
 Everyone loves in their own way.
 It’s a wonderful gift when two people find each other and love in the same way.
-In my opinion, loving also means “letting go” and trusting that he / she will come back : growing together instead of each separately on their own side.
+In my opinion, loving also means “letting go” and trusting that your partner will come back, growing together instead of each separately on their own side.

-In addition: There is always something absolute about having to define something and isn’t life actually about living in the moment?
-So for me it is clear that I want to live my relationship as vividly as I do life.
-After all, things always turn out differently than how people think they will… right ?
+In addition, there is always something absolute about having to define something and isn’t life actually about living in the moment?
+For me, it is clear that I want to show up in my relationship as vividly as I do the rest of my life.
+After all, things always turn out differently than how people think they will… right?

 Don't You Run The Risk Of Losing Focus In A Relationship If You Don't Focus Exclusively On One Sexual Partner?

-In an open relationship, in which both parties have decided against an exclusive sexual right, the hours away from home are primarily about variety, because it is known to be a pleasure.
-Speaking against the general tenor, one is not looking for something better, but simply for someone else.
+In an open relationship, in which both parties have forgone exclusive sexual rights, the hours away from home are primarily about experiencing variety as a form of pleasure.
+Speaking against the general perception, poly people are not seeking someone better, simply someone different.

 But why?
-After all, your own partner doesn’t put up any barriers and tolerates temporary trips to other people’s beds.
-Of course, there is the exception that proves the rule, because as soon as needs within the relationship are no longer met and dates could henceforth pose a threat, cards must be laid on the table – just as in a monogamous relationship.
-In most cases, cheating can only be prevented by openness and honesty, or at least explained in retrospect.
+After all, your partner doesn’t put up any barriers and tolerates temporary trips to other people’s beds.
+Of course, there is always an exception to the rule, because as soon as needs are no longer met and dates pose a threat, cards must be laid on the table, just as in a monogamous relationship.
+In most cases, cheating can only be prevented by openness and honesty, or, at least, explained in retrospect.

-In addition, I find it naive to believe that a person alone has to or should “provide for” all of their own needs.
-Isn’t that a lot of pressure to put on your partner?
-Aren’t those a lot of expectations that could be difficult to meet?
-Disappointment is inevitable !
-In everyday life we often long for more freedom, variety, self-realization, etc…Then why not in love too?
+In addition, I find it naive to believe that one person should “provide for” all of their partner’s needs.
+Isn’t that a lot of pressure to put on someone?
+Aren’t those expectations difficult to meet?
+Disappointment is inevitable!
+In our daily lives, we often long for more freedom, variety, self-realization, etc. Why not also in love?

 Is There No Such Thing As Jealousy In Open Relationship Concepts?
 And If So: How Do You Deal With It?

-Oh, but there can also be jealousy in polyamorous and open relationships !
-The question should therefore be how to deal with it.
-In alternative relationship concepts, the focus of the discussion is not on the what, but the how.
-So it’s not about sleeping / becoming intimate with someone else, but how it all happened.
+Oh, but there can also be jealousy in polyamorous and open relationships!
+The question is how to deal with it.
+In alternative relationship concepts, the focus of the discussion is not on the what but the how.
+So it’s not about sleeping with or becoming intimate with someone else, but how it all happened.
 How did I communicate the whole thing?
 How did I protect my partner from unpleasant feelings and take their feelings of loss or fear away?

-So the answer is definitely : yes, there can be jealousy in these scenarios!
-But since jealousy is not a nice feeling and can be debilitating, it’s a conscious decision if you choose to deal with it.
-Feelings change: they drive you crazy, they calm down, they come back; they eventually disappear or, in the course of time, turn into a barely noticeable pinch, which only reminds one of the initial agony.
-Of course, you also experience unpleasant times full of self-doubt and fear of loss, and of course there are also phases in which your partner’s night trips might really bother you.
+Yes, there can be jealousy in these scenarios!
+But since jealousy can be debilitating, it’s a conscious decision on how you choose to deal with it.
+Feelings change; they drive you crazy, they calm down, they come back.
+Feelings eventually disappear or turn into barely noticeable pinches over time.
+Of course, you also experience unpleasant moments of self-doubt and fear of loss, and there may be phases in which your partner’s night trips might deeply bother you.

-But in the end nothing in life is free, and such a learned or acquired behavior (capitalist ownership) does not disappear overnight.
-But as soon as you finally realize that your partner will be sitting in front of you smiling again the next day and that everything will go back to the way it was, the negative emotions towards the whole situation will also subside.
-And at some point you can even be happy for your partner when he/she comes home or to the next meeting in a good mood with freshly polished self-confidence or simply after a funny, steamy and happy night.
-Compassion really is a nice word.
+In the end, nothing in life is free.
+Acquired behaviours, such as capitalist ownership, don’t disappear overnight.
+As soon as you finally realise that your partner will be sitting in front of you smiling again tomorrow and that everything will go back to the way it was, the negative emotions towards the whole situation will also subside.
+At some point, you will even be happy for your partner when they come home in a good mood with freshly polished self-confidence.

 Are There Still Rules, Limits, Guidelines ...?